Intersessions & Internships

 Design Tech has an academic curriculum that is graded and delivered in a learning cycle constructed to help you achieve mastery before moving on.
 It is also the mission of the school to enable you to go beyond academics — and the campus — to explore many different subjects during your four years of high school.

 One of the unique educational experiences offered to Design Tech High School students is the opportunity to participate in Design Thinking and Exploration classes during four, two-week periods during the school year.

-Intersession classes are mandatory instructional time and earn credits for graduation.
+Intersession classes are mandatory instructional time and they allow you to earn credits for graduation.
 This includes the the University of California Visual and Performing Arts (VAPA) requirement.
-Juniors and seniors may complete internships during intersession.
+Juniors and seniors may also complete internships during intersession.

 Intersession helps students

 explore new disciplines and industries